conjoon/conjoon.github.io/docs/packages/extjs-app-webmail.md

 ## Use this package, if you...
 - want to manage multiple mail accounts in a single browser instance
-- are an ISP and want to enable  webmail services for your clients
 - are using [lumen-app-email](docs/backends/lumen-app-email)

 ### Requirements